meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 - D. Use the AWS Lambda event source mapping.
 Set Amazon Simple Queue Service (Amazon SQS) standard queues as the event source.
 Use AWS KMS keys (SSE-KMS) for encryption.
 Add the encryption key invocation permission for the Lambda function.

 > [!help]- [Answer](https://www.examtopics.com/discussions/amazon/view/109513-exam-aws-certified-solutions-architect-associate-saa-c03/)
-> A, no need to be FIFO
+> A, not C no need to be FIFO

 ## Question 492
 ---